jetsonhacks/buildLibrealsense2Xavier/README.md

 Application Patching

 Currently there are issues with the realsense-viewer application.
-The first issue is that sometimes when using large frame sizes, incomplete frames are transmitted.
-The second issue is that one of the processes tends to block.
-There are two work around patches provided here as work arounds.
+The first issue is that sometimes when using large frame sizes, incomplete frames are received.
+This is a library wide issue, not strictly limited to the realsense-viewer app.
+The second issue is that one of the processes tends to block in the realsense-viewer app.
+There are two work around patches provided here.
 The patches may be applied with:

 $ ./patchApplication.sh